-Eritrea, the small unknown country in East Africa at the banks of the Red Sea, is home to one of the world’s worst dictatorships and is (un)popularly known as the North Korea of Africa.
+Eritrea, the small unknown country in East Africa of the horn of Africa at the banks of the Red Sea, is home to one of the world’s worst dictatorships and is (un)popularly known as the North Korea of Africa.

 This small nation with just over 6 million people, is one of the world’s biggest providers of refugees.
 The UK receives more Asylum seekers from Eritrea than from anywhere else.

-Eritrea got its independence in 1991 after 30 years of war with its neighbor Ethiopia.
+Eritrea got its independence in 1991 after 30 years of war with its neighbour Ethiopia.

 The country was also an Italian colony from 1890 to 1947.
 The slice of history from its colonial times is very well preserved.
 The capital Asmara looks more like an Italian city than a city in Africa.

-Traveling to and around Eritrea is not easy.
+Travelling to and around Eritrea is not easy.
 Their visa is one of the most difficult in the world to obtain.
 Don’t think that all the hard work is done when you receive your visa.
-You will also need to obtain permits to do basically anything in the country.
+You will also need to obtain travel permits to do basically anything in the country.

 You can´t even leave the capital without one.